4evernow-aws/safemate-frontend/ENVIRONMENT_MANAGEMENT.md

 ## 🎯 **Environment Separation Strategy**

-This guide explains how to properly manage different environments (dev, preprod, production) for the SafeMate application.
+This guide explains how to properly manage different environments (dev, preprod) for the SafeMate application.

 ## 📁 **Environment File Structure**